RasaOjeriene/registration_form/README.md

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts